NamSingh/UniversityRegistrar/README.md

-#UniversityRegistrar
+# UniversityRegistrar

-This is an example of a Distributed Database for a University Registrar.
+## This is an example of a Distributed Database for a University Registrar, not a runnable app.

 It is split into 3 DBs'.
 A central DB consisting of all information.
 A Faculty of Engineering DB, and a Faculty of Science DB (which contain only their respective information).